 It was the week before Christmas.
 I was shopping at a stationery store, the kind that specializes in products representing a bygone era of hand-written correspondence and invitations on sturdy card stock.
-Despite the quaint offerings - rough-edged, handmade paper, blank books whose pages have to be cut by hand, materials for silhouette art - this was a large chain store in an enormous shopping center, a destination mall in southern California.
+Despite the quaint offerings rough-edged, handmade paper, blank books whose pages have to be cut by hand, materials for silhouette art - this was a large chain store in an enormous shopping center, a destination mall in southern California.
 I had made my selections and was at the cashier, ready to pay.
 "That's twenty-seven forty-five," the young woman said.
-I handed her two paper bills: a twenty and a ten.1 She fumbled for a bit at the cash register, took out some coins and bills as change, put them back again, recounted, and started again for a third time to produce the exact change.
+I handed her two paper bills: a twenty and a ten.
+1 She fumbled for a bit at the cash register, took out some coins and bills as change, put them back again, recounted, and started again for a third time to produce the exact change.
 "Cash," I said apologetically, "it's a bit of a pain, huh?"
 Her response, with a smile, a shrug and a cheerful intonation: "It's a dying art!"
-The change returned and the items bought, I left the store and thought about the irony of the dying art of paper currency brough to a head in a store devoted to the nostalgic preservation of other paper arts.2

-Promoters and media observers of new payment technologies always announce new developments in this domain as the death knell of paper cash and metal coin.
-Plastic cards were to end the era of cash, as were Internet payments, smart cards or plastic fobs embedded with near-field communications (NFC) and radiofrequency ID (RFID) chips, and, most recently, mobile phones.3 Mobile has most captured the imagination of industry, philanthropy, and development actors thanks to widespread diffusion of mobile telecommunications technology, especially among the poor in the global South.4 After witnessing the success of Safaricom Kenya's now-famous M-PESA money transfer service, aid agencies and philanthropic organizations are trying to accelerate the launch of "mobile money" around the world.
-An example of such acceleration taking place at the time of my writing is the joint USAID/Bill and Melinda Gates Foundation effort to incentivize mobile banking in Haiti by offering a series of prizes to the first mobile operators that reach certain milestones in mobile banking.5
+The change returned and the items bought, I left the store and thought about the irony of the dying art of paper currency brought to a head in a store devoted to the nostalgic preservation of other paper arts.2 cards or plastic fobs embedded with near-field communications (NFC) and radiofrequency ID (RFID) chips, and, most recently, mobile phones.
+Mobile has most captured the imagination of industry, philanthropy, and development actors thanks to widespread diffusion of mobile telecommunications technology, especially among the poor in the global South.
+After witnessing the success of Safaricom Kenya's now-famous M-PESA money transfer service, aid agencies and philanthropic organizations are trying to accelerate the launch of "mobile money" around the world.
+An example of such acceleration taking place at the time of my writing is the joint USAID/Bill and Melinda Gates Foundation effort to incentivize mobile banking in Haiti by offering a series of prizes to the first mobile operators that reach certain milestones in mobile banking.